RYULLEE/CS489_final_project/README.md

 - **Chat Bubble Design:**
   - Philosophers' messages are displayed in styled bubbles with avatars.
   - Messages alternate alignment for a clean, conversational flow.

+- **Skeleton Loaders:**
+  - To mimic a real chat experience, skeleton loaders are displayed while fetching responses from OpenAI GPT.
+  - The skeletons are replaced by actual messages upon successful API responses.

+### 5. **Secure API Key Handling**
+**Purpose:** Prevent accidental exposure of sensitive API keys.

+- **Config File Usage:**
+  - API keys are stored in a `config.json` file, which is fetched dynamically during runtime.
+  - The `config.json` file is included in the `.gitignore` file to prevent it from being uploaded to public repositories.
+  - This ensures that sensitive information remains secure while developing and sharing the project.

 ---